CronCats/docs/content/docs/validator-croncat.md

 near call manager_v1.croncat.testnet create_task '{"contract_id": "jakson.pool.f863973.m0","function_id": "ping","cadence": "0 0 * * * *","recurring": true,"deposit": "0","gas": 9000000000000}' --accountId "jakson.testnet" --amount 10
 ```

-## Croncat Agent + Validator
+## CronCat Agent + Validator

-Using the ping setup script you can also install the Croncat Agent to support decentralization and get rewards!
+Using the ping setup script you can also install the CronCat Agent to support decentralization and get rewards!
 You just need to agree with the Ping Tool suggestion during the installation process.